The Blue Night – The Long Night of Art and Culture

 Die Blaue Nacht

-Let me here express my heartfelt thanks to all those people who have contributed to the success of Die Blaue Nacht: our main sponsors N-ERGIE Aktiengesellschaft, Deutsche Bank and NÜRNBERGER Versicherung, the supporters and art patrons, the staff of the cultural institutions involved and, last but not least, all the artists as well as the team of colleagues who have been untiringly committed at an extremely high level.
+Let me here express my heartfelt thanks to all those people who have contributed to the success of Die Blaue Nacht: to the main sponsors N-ERGIE Aktiengesellschaft, Deutsche Bank and NÜRNBERGER Versicherung, the sponsors and patrons of art, the staff of all the cultural institutions involved, and last but not least to all the artists as well as the team of colleagues who have been untiringly committed at an extremely high level.

-You, the visitors to the 2018 Blaue Nacht are cordially invited to experience Nuremberg’s unique art and culture scene during Die Blaue Nacht, seen from its very special perspective.
+Again in 2019, do not miss the opportunity to experience Nuremberg’s unique art and culture scene during Die Blaue Nacht, seen from its very special perspective.

-Nuremberg Deputy Mayor in Charge of Cultural Affairs
+Nuremberg Deputy Mayor in Charge of Cultural Issues

 How to get there: